appbootup/stripe-java/v8_migration_guide.md

 an API version roll-back, you will want to revert by changing the dashboard setting without the need to re-deploy your code.

+Most recently, you can now create live webhook with a specific version.
+Using this, you can control your safe rollback time window beyond just the default 72 hours.
+By creating an additional webhook for your current version, you will have--once upgraded--both old and new webhook events that you can seamlessly switch read traffic from one to the other.
+This, however, also assumes reading behavior that is compatible to both event versions.

 Actually, backward compatibility to read old events is needed in general for API request to read events going back to 30 days in `Event#retrieve`.
 One approach is having Java model classes that can deserialize events on both versions.